 How do I take it?

-If you decide to stop taking oral Prednisone, it is important to tell your doctor and follow a schedule to taper off your dosage.
-Do not suddenly stop taking oral Prednisone.
+If you decide to stop taking oral prednisone, it is important to tell your doctor and follow a schedule to taper off your dosage.
+Do not suddenly stop taking oral prednisone.

+Lower doses carry less risk of serious side effects.
 Always follow your doctor’s instructions exactly when taking Prednisone.